amanda-mari/nyc-high-school-grad-rates/README.md

 14. Standardized each address by extracting the borough from the DBN and replacing the neighborhood name with the borough.
 Fixed any lingering mistakes in addresses using regex and a for loop to clean certain addresses.
 15. Geocoded the 294 addresses using the "geocode_OSM" function
 16. Combined the graduation data and the latitude/longitude coordinates by "DBN"
+17. Created a variable "campus_number" to assign each latitude/longitude a unique number within a given year (cohort_start)
-17. Created a variable "total_schools_on_campus" to count the number of schools located at the same latitude/longitude within a given year (cohort_start)
+18. Created a variable "total_schools_on_campus" to count the number of schools located at the same latitude/longitude within a given year
-18. Created a variable "school_floor" to assign a "floor" (number) to each school within a campus on a given year
+19. Created a variable "school_floor" to assign a "floor" (number) to each school within a campus on a given year
-19. Remove any redundant variables and filter the data to only include the following group attributes: cohort size, graduation total, dropout total, and still enrolled total.
+20. Remove any redundant variables and filter the data to only include the following group attributes: cohort size, graduation total and rate, dropout total and rate, and still enrolled total and rate.
-20. Remove any NAs in the "value" column
-21. Split the dataset by cohort_type (graduation trajectory) and exported 5 excel files, one for each cohort type.
+21. Write the data to an Excel file

-## About the Final Datasets
+## About the Final Dataset

-The final datasets can be found in the ["data/processed" folder](https://github.com/amanda-mari/nyc-high-school-grad-rates/tree/main/data/processed).
-There are 5 Excel files for graduation outcomes.
-Each file is for a cohort trajectory type i.e. 4 year June, 5 year August
+The final dataset can be found in the ["data/processed" folder](https://github.com/amanda-mari/nyc-high-school-grad-rates/tree/main/data/processed).
+It is titled "nyc_hs_grad_data.xlsx" It contains data on the group size and graduation results for several different cohort trajectories and groups of students.

-These files contain data on 553 NYC high schools within 294 campuses.
-Each row is a count of a group attribute for the given school, student start year, student trajectory, and student group.
+This file contain data on 553 NYC high schools within almost 300 campuses.

 Each file contains the following variables:

+- *borough* contains the borough of the school, this information was extracted from the DBN (more information can be found [here](https://teachnyc.zendesk.com/hc/en-us/articles/360053601831-What-is-a-DBN-District-Borough-Number-) )
+- *zip_code* contains the zip code of the school
 - *lat* contains the latitude of the school
 - *lon* contains the longitude of the school
-- *borough* contains the borough of the school, this information was extracted from the DBN (more information can be found [here](https://teachnyc.zendesk.com/hc/en-us/articles/360053601831-What-is-a-DBN-District-Borough-Number-) )
-- *zip_code* contains the zip code of the school
+- *campus_number* a number that represents a unique latitude/longitude for a school for the given year in *cohort_start* This number only makes grouping locations easier.
+This variable is not from the DOE and does not have any significance in that respect.
 - *total_schools_on_campus* Total number of schools located at the same latitude/longitude (in the same campus) for the year in *cohort_start* .
 This number is only accurate for given *cohort_start* , since schools can open and close on a campus in any given year.
 - *dbn* DBN (district borough number) of the school
 - *school_name* Name of the school